Vengeance (2003): Main event matches

 In the main event, Brock Lesnar, Kurt Angle and Big Show fought in a Triple Threat Match for the WWE Championship.
-The match began with Angle and Lesnar facing each other, before attacking the Big Show.
+The match began with Angle and Lesnar facing each other, before attacking Big Show.
 Big Show threw Angle outside the ring and chokeslammed Lesnar.
 He covered Lesnar but didn't score a pinfall.
-The Big Show controlled the match early on before Lesnar shoulder blocked and went for an F5 but Big Show countered.
+Big Show controlled the match early on before Lesnar shoulder blocked and went for an F5 but Big Show countered.
 Angle returned to the ring with trash can lids and both he and Lesnar used them against Big Show.
-The Big Show tried to chokeslam both men simultaneously, but Angle and Lesnar teamed up to chokeslam Big Show.
+Big Show tried to chokeslam both men simultaneously, but Angle and Lesnar teamed up to chokeslam Big Show.
 Later in the match, Angle began to bleed.
 Big Show placed Lesnar on the top turnbuckle and climbed up to punch Lesnar, but Angle distracted both men and went down to the mat, with Big Show still above him, allowing Lesnar to powerbomb and cover Big Show.
 Angle broke the cover by hitting Lesnar with a chair to the back, following with a chair shot to the head, bloodying Lesnar, too.
 Angle and Big Show proceeded to fight outside the ring, and Angle Angle Slammed Big Show on the Spanish announcers' table.
 Afterward, Lesnar and Angle fought each other back inside the ring, and Lesnar threw Angle to the outside again.
-The Big Show returned to the ring and chokeslammed Lesnar and Angle simultaneously, and covered both men but couldn't score a pinfall.
+Big Show returned to the ring and chokeslammed Lesnar and Angle simultaneously, and covered both men but couldn't score a pinfall.
 Angle then placed Lesnar in an ankle lock, but Big Show broke the hold.
-Angle performed an Angle Slam on Big Show again, and then delivered an Angle Slam to Lesnar, covering him for a pinfall and winning the WWE Title.
+Angle performed an Angle Slam on Big Show again, and then delivered an Angle Slam to Lesnar, covering him for a pinfall and winning the WWE Championship.